marqueshannah/Projects/README.md

-# my-coe332-hws
+# Projects_Spring_2022
-#This folder contains homework assignments for the class COE 332 at UT AUSTIN
+#This folder contains small projects and applications using python and and database management for building, querying, and returning dataset information.